DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/paging.md

 To set up a common paging configuration use the `PagingState`, `LocalPaging` and `PagingPanel` plugins.

+In the following example, we use the uncontrolled mode and specify only the initial active page number via the `defaultCurrentPage` property of the `PagingState` plugin.
+After that the grid will manage paging state changes internally.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/paging/local-paging)

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/paging/local-paging.jsx)

-In this example, we use the uncontrolled mode and specify only the initial active page number via the `defaultCurrentPage` property of the `PagingState` plugin.
-After that the grid will manage paging state changes internally.

 ## Controlled Paging State